Commercial Truck Accident Lawyers Who Get Results

 Our law firm takes on trucking companies

 Big rig trucks are a common sight on Highway 6, Highway 30, I-35 and other highways in the Bryan-College Station and Waco areas.
 Most motorists don't mind sharing the road with those commercial trucks, but that changes in a hurry when they're involved in wrecks.
 A fully-loaded 18-wheeler can weigh up to 80,000 pounds, leading to devastating injuries.
 Even smaller commercial vehicles like delivery trucks and dump trucks can cause serious injuries as well, and recovering from those injuries can take months or years.

 And if you're recovering from injuries sustained in a truck accident, your legal battle may just be beginning.
 The trucking company - and their insurance companies - won't just roll over and pay you what you're owed.
 They have teams of investigators, attorneys and adjusters on their side, and their priority is to reduce or deny your claim.

 Types of truck wrecks we handle

 Commercial truck drivers are held to higher legal standards than motorists because their vehicles are so difficult to handle - and potentially dangerous.
-We've handled cases involving all of the following circumstances:
+We've handled cases involving the following circumstances: